 What does it take to fully engage your event attendees?
 How do you measure such an initiative?
-Read on to learn the in’s and out’s of event engagement.
+Read on to learn the in’s and out’s of event engagement in 2019 and beyond.

 Event engagement is a familiar topic for organizers.
 Keeping attendees actively engaged throughout the event is instrumental in solidifying the overall success of the event.
 And while event engagement is clearly an important metric to keep track of within your larger event strategy, it can be hard to define, let alone measure.